Mountain Gorilla Facts in Uganda

 The gorilla families do not actually need independent territories nor do they position themselves to defend their territory from the rest.
 It can be noted that gorillas roam in the home ranges of which the size is dependent on the availability of food.

-The home ranges are noted to be extended in areas where food is spread widely but in case of abundant availability of food the range tend to be limited.
+The home ranges are noted to be extended in areas where food is spread widely but in case of abundant availability of food the range tends to be limited.
 The space also depends on the family members possessed by a given gorilla group.
 The more the members, the wider space it would require thriving.
 This at times explains the difference in duration for gorilla trekking activity between different gorilla families.

 The gorilla groups tend to move an average distance of 0.5 – 1km to do foraging per day depending on the availability of food.
 At times, gorillas move to far distances targeting the trees of their loved food.
 This also affects the duration Gorilla trekking tour in Uganda and Rwanda.